oddeyemotion/xchange/README.md

 2. Product tags
 3. Product name
 4. Username of the owner and their approx. location and their approx. distance.
-5. 2 columns: Condition of the product & Wants to trade with
+5. 2 columns: Condition of the product & Exchange with
 6. Description (if available) of the shown product.
 At the bottom, there are 3 buttons:
 1. Save (let user save this product detail for later.
 We do not plan to develop this feature right now.)